Joe Biden tells Cop27 climate summit ‘US will meet emissions target by 2030’

 It is hoped the president’s speech in Sharm el-Sheikh will remind countries to stay focused on the goal of limiting global warming to 1.5C.

-Mr Biden’s decade-long plegde of $375bn to fight climate change gives his administration greater sway in pressing other nations to fulfill their pledges to reduce greenhouse gas emissions and shift the global economy toward cleaner energy sources.
+Mr Biden’s decade-long pledge of $375bn to fight climate change gives his administration greater sway in pressing other nations to fulfil their pledges to reduce greenhouse gas emissions and shift the global economy toward cleaner energy sources.

 Earlier on Friday, German special envoy Jennifer Morgan said: “It’s a very good sign that president Biden is coming to this COP (summit).
 I think it reassures countries, people that the United States at the highest level takes this issue incredibly seriously.
 And we need that.”